mahmoudelfouly/Currency-Converter/README.md

 Branches
 --------
 - master: For the xml version
-- compose-edition: xml version with some compose migration
+- compose-edition: xml version with some compose migration + clean architecture

 Technologies
 ------------